-□ Fee paid previously with preliminary ma
+□ Fee paid previously with preliminary materials.

-□ Fee computed on table in exhibit require Fee paid previously with preliminary materials.
-Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+□ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON WEDNESDAY, MARCH 20, 2024
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON THURSDAY, MARCH 20, 2025

-NOTICE IS HEREBY GIVEN that the 2024 Annual Meeting of Stockholders (the "Annual Meeting") of Construction Partners, Inc. (the "Company") will be held on Wednesday, March 20, 2024, at 11:00 a.m., Central Time, at the DoubleTree by Hilton, located at 2740 Ross Clark Circle, Dothan, Alabama 36301.
+NOTICE IS HEREBY GIVEN that the 2025 Annual Meeting of Stockholders (the "Annual Meeting") of Construction Partners, Inc. (the "Company") will be held on Thursday, March 20, 2025, at 11:30 a.m., Central Time, at the DoubleTree by Hilton, located at 2740 Ross Clark Circle, Dothan, Alabama 36301.
 The Annual Meeting is being held for the following purposes:

-- 1. to elect three Class III directors to serve for a three-year term expiring at the 2027 Annual Meeting of Stockholders; - 2. to ratify the appointment of RSM US LLP as the Company's independent registered public accountant for the fiscal year ending September 30, 2024; - 3. to approve the adoption of the Construction Partners, Inc. 2024 Restricted Stock Plan; - 4. to approve an amendment to the Construction Partners, Inc. 2018 Equity Incentive Plan to increase the number of shares reserved for issuance pursuant to awards; and - 5. to transact such other business as may properly come before the Annual Meeting or any adjournment, postponement or recess thereof.
+- 1. to elect three Class I directors to serve for a three-year term expiring at the 2028 Annual Meeting of Stockholders; - 2. to ratify the appointment of RSM US LLP as the Company's independent registered public accountant for the fiscal year ending September 30, 2025; - 3. to approve, on an advisory, non-binding basis, the Company's executive compensation; and - 4. to transact such other business as may properly come before the Annual Meeting or any adjournment, postponement or recess thereof.

-The Board of Directors has established January 22, 2024 as the record date for the Annual Meeting.
+The Board of Directors has established January 20, 2025 as the record date for the Annual Meeting.
 Only holders of the Company's Class A or Class B common stock at the close of business on the record date are entitled to notice of, and to vote at, the Annual Meeting and at any adjournments, postponements or recesses thereof.

-This proxy statement provides you with detailed information about the proposals to be voted on at the Annual Meeting.
-With this proxy statement, we are also including a copy of our 2023 Annual Report on Form 10-K (the "Annual Report") in order to provide you with additional information about the Company.
+The accompanying proxy statement provides you with detailed information about the proposals to be voted on at the Annual Meeting.
+With the accompanying proxy statement, we are also including a copy of our 2024 Annual Report on Form 10-K (the "Annual Report") in order to provide you with additional information about the Company.
 We encourage you to read this proxy statement and the Annual Report carefully.